 In order to obtain an export license, the ultimate consignee or end user of the infrared product must furnish an end-use statement on company letterhead to FLIR.
 The end user must also complete a BIS-711, Statement by Ultimate Consignee and Purchaser.
 Quoted delivery times are based upon receipt of the validated export license from the Dept. of Commerce, which takes 8-10 weeks on average, depending on the end-use application, completeness of the end-use statement, and verification of the end-user.

 The International Traffic in Arms Regulations (ITAR) details the regulations governing the export of defense related materials and technologies.
 The U.S. Munitions List (USML) categorizes goods and technologies governed by the ITAR.

-Due to the export status of the Quark2 640 60Hz / 30Hz and Boson full video rate cameras, any purchase, receipt, and/or use of these thermal imaging cameras or technical data (other than data approved for public release) is contingent upon an agreement to abide by all export laws and regulations of the United States, including, without limitation, the ITAR.
+Due to the export status of the Quark2 640 60Hz / 30Hz full video rate cameras, any purchase, receipt, and/or use of these thermal imaging cameras or technical data (other than data approved for public release) is contingent upon an agreement to abide by all export laws and regulations of the United States, including, without limitation, the ITAR.
 Further, it must be acknowledged that export or re-export of the Quark2 640 30Hz / 60Hz or related technical data (other than data approved for public release) is not allowed without the requisite authorization from the Directorate of Defense Trade Controls of the Department of State.

 Violations of the ITAR are extremely serious and can result in fines, debarment, and criminal sanctions.
 Please direct any questions or concerns regarding the export status of FLIR's OEM thermal imaging cameras to James Mattera, FLIR’s Manager of International Traffic, at (978) 901-8553.